Faith, Hope, and Love in Action

 In addition to our community service, we also serve our church home.
 The Washington Street UMW hosts the annual Lenten Lunches, held before and after the Lenten Services on Wednesdays during Lent.
 The proceeds from lunch benefit the Soup Cellar.
-The UMW also hosts a collective fellowship for all women at Washington Street — either at the Mother-Daughter-Sister-Friend Luncheon or at a spring gathering (often a lunch, brunch, or tea), alternating years.

 Are you interested in belonging to our “Sisterhood of Grace”?
 The UMW at Washington Street is organized as an at-large unit and as traditional women’s circles: